IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLQueryNode withNode(GraphQLNode node)` - Adds a new child node to the current node.
 Accepts one parameter of type [`GraphQLNode`](#graphqlnode).
 Returns the current node instance.

 `GraphQLQueryNode withNodes(GraphQLNode[] nodes)` - Adds new child nodes to the current node.
 Accepts one parameter of type [`GraphQLNode[]`](#graphqlnode) (list can also be implicitly converted to the array).
 Returns the current node instance.

+`GraphQLQueryNode withVariable(String name, String typeDefinition)` - Defines a new variable for the query with the name provided as the first parameter (name is specified without a dollar `$` sign).
+The second parameter contains type definition of the variable as a string.

 `GraphQLRequest buildRequest()` - Returns a new instace of type [`GraphQLRequest`](#graphqlrequest) building it from the current node.